neuroquery/pubget/README.md

 `nqdc` will download and use the vocabulary used by [neuroquery.org](https://neuroquery.org).
 If we want to use a different vocabulary we can specify it with the `--vocabulary_file` option.
-This file will be parsed as a csv file with no header, whose first column contains the terms.
+This file will be parsed as a CSV file with no header, whose first column contains the terms.
 Other columns are ignored.

 We also pass to `nqdc_vectorize` the directory containing the text we want to